Saint Anselm College: Student publications

-The Saint Anselm Crier, founded in the early 1960s as The Anselmian Crier is the student newspaper of Saint Anselm College.
+The Saint Anselm Crier, founded in 1962 as The Campus Crier by Robert F. Bossie and Robert E. Lemay, is the independent student newspaper of Saint Anselm College.
 It is published twice monthly when school is in session.
 The Crier won the 2008–2009 First Place Scholastic Newspaper Award from the American Scholastic Press Association.
 In 2009, The Saint Anselm Crier adopted new terminology designating the publication as the "independent" student newspaper instead of the "official" student newspaper of Saint Anselm College.
 This was done to separate student opinion from official college news released by Saint Anselm's public relations department.

 The Hilltop, founded in 2009, was an independent student newsletter.
 It was published bi-weekly, and sought to provide substance over entertainment and integrity over controversy, as some students had supported this publication over the Crier. claiming the latter's quality had deteriorated.
 In the Fall of 2010, The Hilltop merged with The Saint Anselm Crier after an agreement was made at the urging of the Crier's advisor, Fr.
 Jerome Day, OSB, who claimed that the college was not large enough for two student newspapers.
-The Hilltop's staff agreed to become part of the Crier staff and The Saint Anselm Crier promised to refocus on its quality, including a page called "The Hilltop" devoted to substantial issues.

-The Saint Anselm Whiner, founded in February 2010, was an underground joke newspaper independently published by a group of anonymous students.
-It was published bi-weekly.
-The Whiner parodies The Crier and The Hilltop and lampoons various Saint Anselm College issues.
-The motto of the Saint Anselm Whiner was "Unreliability You Can Count On."

 The Quatrain, published annually by a small group of students with the help of the English Department and the printing office, is a collection of students' poetry, short stories, and artwork (photographic and otherwise) that is collected via submissions over the course of the academic year and is freely distributed to the student population near the end of the second semester.

 The Shank, published each semester, is the History Department's journal consisting exclusively of students' work.
 The journal is open to all students regardless of their major, as long as the paper submitted was written in a history class.

 Lucubrations is the cultural magazine for the Saint Anselm Community.
-It publishes all forms of creative content including art, music, photography, literature, poetry, philosophy, commentary, and video from students, faculty, staff, and alumni of the college.
+It publishes all forms of creative content online including art, music, photography, literature, poetry, philosophy, commentary, and video from students, faculty, staff, and alumni of the college.
 It was founded in 2009 by student Dana Nolan (Class of 2011).
-It is published online.
-Submissions are published on an ongoing basis and also collected into digest issues two times a semester, for four issues per academic year.
+Submissions are published on an ongoing basis and also collected into digest issues four issues per academic year.
 The word lucubrations is based on the Latin word lucubrare and means study by candlelight, nocturnal study or meditation, and the writings or thoughts that result.